 * Sentiment helped by optimism about U.S. tax cuts

-Corporate earnings have gotten off to a strong start, with 73.2 percent of the 97 S&P companies beating profit expectations versus a 72-percent beat rate over the past four quarters.
+Corporate earnings have got off to a strong start, with 73.2 percent of the 97 S&P companies beating profit expectations versus a 72-percent beat rate over the past four quarters.

 Madrid took the unprecedented step of firing the government of Catalonia on Saturday in a last resort to thwart its push for independence.
 Catalan leaders called for civil disobedience in response.

-Argentina's stocks jumped as investors bet a strong electoral performance from President Mauricio Macri's coalition could boost his reform agenda.
+Argentina's stocks, bonds and currency jumped on Monday as investors bet a strong electoral performance from President Mauricio Macri's coalition could boost his reform agenda.

-(Additional reporting Sruthi Shankar in Bengaluru, Richard Leong in New York, Jan Harvey and Georgina Prodhan in London, and Gertrude Chavez-Dreyfuss in New York; Editing by Nick Zieminski)
+(Additional reporting Sruthi Shankar in Bengaluru, Richard Leong in New York, and Jan Harvey and Georgina Prodhan in London)